edwelo/moe_rms_1/ReadMe.md

 * Possibly make selector tool for org, acc, etc.
 * Some staff went ahead and commented on other unfinished features.
 We explained that those were still under construction.
 But the entry functions do work and data entry can begin.
 * These should be fixed by Friday so staff can begin entering FY2018 data on Monday.

+Most of the discussion actually revolved around the requisitioning process and not on the app itself.
+Some of the process issues brought to head by the app, and consequently raised by staff include:

+* Division of responsibility.
+Participants were mostly responsible for requisitioning.
+They wanted to know where their tasks stopped, where Saburo's started, etc. This is a job description problem for these staff.
+Saburo's JD addresses his part.
+Without clear JD's, this needs constant negotiation to ensure it works.
+It is a weak point in the process.
+Any staff forgets or decides not to use the system reduces the system's usability and there is really no formal way to prevent that.
+* Formal numbering of authorization forms.
+Mentioned options are app issued, manually issued by unit staff (eg., moe001 for moe unit, DSM001 for DSM unit, etc).
+There is no authorization procedure so right now the app can only have a non-required field for manually inputing an auth number in case people want to do numbering.

 ## 2018-07-07